lrfield/htmlwebsite/entries/Algorithms.md

 The final weakness of matrix factorization, and the reason it still produces a relatively "democratic" internet, is that we don't have enough knobs on it.
 But no longer!
 Now both sides of the box can be gooey, unmeasurable human vectors!
 *"Computer, I want people to like me more, recommend videos on my platform in a way that makes them like me more."*
 *"Jarvis!
-Too many people on tik tok are calling Xi Jinping "Dictator Pooh Bear" Collate the accounts of those most likely to dissent, and change their for you page to make them suicidal!"*
+Too many people on tik tok are calling -- ----- "Dictator Pooh Bear" Collate the accounts of those most likely to dissent, and change their for you page to make them suicidal!"*

 -**Liquid You:**
 *"Your digital anolog watched this sequence of videos in the torture cube.
 Syncing your information now."*